namishh/crystal/.github/README.md

 - [rxyhn](https://github.com/rxyhn)

-**Feel free to use any code from the two branches as long as you will credit me**
+**Feel free to use any code from any branch as long as you will credit me**